SeeedDocument/Seeed-WiKi/docs/Grove_Breakout_for_LinkIt_Smart_7688_Duo.md

 ---
 ![](https://github.com/SeeedDocument/Grove-Breakout_for_LinkIt_Smart_7688_Duo/raw/master/img/Breakout_for_LinkIt_Smart_7688_product_view_1200_s.jpg)

-Grove Breakout for LinkItTM Smart 7688 Duo is a Grove port integrated and a feature expansion board for LinkItTM Smart 7688 Duo development board[1].
-This breakout board will save a lot of work for quicker prototyping, especially for novices through simplified wiring procedure.
-So it will help a beginner get a quick start.
+Grove Breakout for LinkIt Smart 7688 Duo is a grove port integrated and a feature expansion board for LinkIt Smart 7688 Duo[1] development board.
+This breakout board will save a lot of work for quicker prototyping, by the simplified wiring procedure, even a beginner who has little electronic knowledge can start a project quickly.
 It supports serial buses like I2C, UART and provides access to reserved original pins of LinkItTM Smart 7688 Duo.

 [1] LinkItTM Smart 7688 Duo is an open development board based on the OpenWrt Linux distribution, MT7688 and ATmega32u4.
 The board is designed especially to enable the prototyping of Rich Application IoT devices for Smart-Home.

 [![](https://github.com/SeeedDocument/Seeed-WiKi/raw/master/docs/images/300px-Get_One_Now_Banner-ragular.png)](https://www.seeedstudio.com/Grove-Breakout-for-LinkIt-Smart-7688-Duo-p-2575.html)